OA and Marine Spatial Planning

 Ecological information encompasses the distribution and condition of marine ecosystems, the habitats they provide, and the ecological processes that maintain ecosystem functioning.
 Planners need to know where different ecosystem types occur (coral reefs, seagrass meadows, mangroves, pelagic systems, benthic habitats), their current condition relative to reference states, and how they are connected through species movements, larval dispersal, and nutrient flows.
 The IUCN Global Ecosystem Typology provides a standardised classification of marine ecosystem functional groups that can support consistent spatial mapping across jurisdictions[6].

 Economic information includes the location and intensity of economic activities, their dependencies on marine ecosystem services, and their impacts on marine ecosystems.
 Key activities include fisheries (both commercial and artisanal), aquaculture, shipping and ports, offshore energy (oil, gas, wind, wave), mining, tourism and recreation, and coastal development.
-Planners need to understand not only where these activities occur but also their economic contributions and the ecosystem services they depend upon.

 Social information captures the distribution of benefits and costs across different community groups, including indigenous and traditional uses, subsistence activities, recreational values, and cultural connections to marine places.
 Equity considerations--who benefits and who bears costs from different spatial allocations--are increasingly recognised as central to legitimate MSP processes.